 • Oral aversion: Oral aversion is when a baby resists anything that touches the inside of their mouth.
 This is usually the result of procedures done during and after labor, such as forceful suctioning.

-• Neonatal Abstinence Syndrome: Babies who were exposed to drugs in the womb may have problems sucking.
-These drugs may include alcohol, marijuana, antidepressants, methadone and many others.
+• Neonatal Abstinence Syndrome: Babies exposed to drugs in the womb may have problems sucking.
+These drugs may include alcohol, marijuana, antidepressants, methadone, and many others.

 Signs and Symptoms of a Sucking Problem

-• The mother has sore nipples that are obviously the result of the hard palate rubbing on the nipple because the nipple is distorted after feeding.
+• The mother has sore nipples that result from the hard palate rubbing on the nipple because the nipple is distorted after feeding.

 • The mother has engorged breasts for longer than one week after birth; this means that her baby is not removing enough milk from the breasts.

-• The baby cries excessively because he/she is hungry.
+• The baby cries excessively because they are hungry.

 • Baby has a low output of urine and stools.